salrashid123/grpc_health_proxy/README.md

 `grpc_health_proxy` is a webserver proxy for [gRPC Health Checking Protocol][hc].

-This utility sarts up an HTTP/S server which responds back after making an RPC call to an upstream server's gRPC healthcheck endpoint (`/grpc.health.v1.Health/Check`).
+This utility starts up an HTTP/S server which responds back after making an RPC call to an upstream server's gRPC healthcheck endpoint (`/grpc.health.v1.Health/Check`).

 If the healthcheck passes, response back to the original http client will be `200`.
 If the